Pope visits Mexico pledging to fight drugs "evil"

 “It is the responsibility of the Church to educate consciences, to teach moral responsibility and to unmask the evil, to unmask this idolatry of money which enslaves man, to unmask the false promises, the lies, the fraud that is behind drugs,” the pope added.

-Raising his arms aloft as he exited the plane, Benedict descended the stairs slowly, holding the handrail, and greeted a small group of young children as crowds cheered behind.
+Raising his arms aloft as he exited the plane, Benedict descended the stairs slowly, holding the handrail.
+He was greeted by President Felipe Calderon and a group of children while crowds cheered and waved Vatican flags.

-Addressing the masses gathered at the airport in a steady, measured tone, the pope said in Spanish he had come as a “pilgrim of faith, of hope, and of love.”
+Addressing the masses gathered at the airport in a steady, measured tone, the pope, speaking in Spanish, said he had come as a “pilgrim of faith, of hope, and of love.”

-The bloodletting across Mexico was in the mind of many waiting to see Benedict in Leon, a Roman Catholic stronghold that has avoided the worst of the brutal turf wars.
+The bloodshed across Mexico was in the mind of many waiting to see Benedict in the city, a Roman Catholic stronghold that has avoided the worst of the brutal turf wars.

-Hundreds of Catholics dressed in white t-shirts and caps - many of them young people let out of school for the day - lined the streets to see the pope pass on his ride from the airport.
+Throngs of Catholics dressed in white t-shirts and caps threw yellow and white confetti, having waited since early morning to see the pope pass.
+Many of them were young people let out of school for the day.

 Calderon hailed Benedict’s arrival, saying it was of great significance at a time of “many hardships” for Mexico.

-A survey by polling firm GCE published in newspaper Milenio on Friday showed 72 percent of respondents wanted the pope to speak out on the security situation in Mexico.
+A survey by polling firm GCE published in the Milenio newspaper on Friday showed 72 percent of respondents wanted the pope to speak out on the security situation in Mexico.

-Benedict, who also travels to Cuba next week, hopes to rally the faithful in the world’s second most populous Catholic nation as more Mexicans are lured to evangelical Protestant churches.
+Benedict, who also travels to Cuba next week, hopes to rally the faithful in Mexico, where more and more people are being lured to evangelical Protestant churches.

 Highlighting the growing religious divisions in Mexico, a large Protestant church in Leon held a service with hundreds of worshippers on Thursday, prominently displaying a sign that read ”We are not Roman Catholics.